 Counselling is a talking-based therapy in which the Counsellor will support you to explore and deepen your understanding of your feelings and experiences helping you to find your own way forward.

 How can you be referred to the Therapy Team?

 You can self-refer, or be referred by your Key Worker, a senior staff member, a Care Manager or parent/guardian.

 Once we have received your referral you will be contacted and invited to attend an initial assessment session.
 You will have the opportunity to get to know your therapist and for your therapist to learn about you and how you would like to work.
 At the end of the assessment there will be space for you to decide if you would like to go ahead with therapy.

 Therapists and Counsellors have regular external supervision, adhere to Acorn Village’s policies, are fully insured and HCPC accredited.

-The Therapists and Counsellors at Acorn Village have many years of experience working in the field of mental health within a variety of settings including: schools, residential homes, hospitals, community outreach programmes and mental health focused organisations.
+Our Therapist and Counsellor at Acorn Village has many years of experience working in the field of mental health within a variety of settings including: schools, residential homes, hospitals, community outreach programmes and mental health focused organisations.

-They have worked with a wide range of adults and children with learning disabilities and are experienced at both one to one and group work.
+She has worked with a wide range of adults and children with learning disabilities and is experienced at both one to one and group work.

 Art Therapist and Counsellor